H o w t o W r i t e a n I n t r o d u c t i o n P a r a g r a p h

 - Humorous Statement: If my home ever catches on fire, I’ll be sure to save my wedding album, my pet dog, the letters my grandfather wrote to my grandmother when he was 20, and my Xbox.
 Please avoid the humorous hook opening if your topic is dreadfully serious.

 As a quick stylistic aside, the “hook” opening is one of the only places where you can get away with using 1st or 2nd person pronouns, or contractions, as long as you are being wise about it – doing it to establish tone, and not just out of laziness.
-You’ll see some examples in the sentences above.
+You’ll see some examples of this controlled casualness in the sentences above.

 PLEASE AVOID the “dictionary definition” hook, as in, “The dictionary definition of technology is ‘machinery and equipment developed from the application of scientific knowledge.'”
-Not only does this turn your very first sentence over to somebody else’s words, but it is a flat, and avoidable cliché.
+Dear lord.
+I don’t want to read the rest of this essay.
+Not only does this maneuver turn your very first sentence over to somebody else’s words, but it is a flat, and avoidable cliché.

-MAIN IDEA STATEMENT: The purpose of this opening is to express the heart of the essay – to present a main idea about the subject of the essay.
+MAIN IDEA STATEMENT: If you aren’t feeling creative (or if the subject matter is more serious, perhaps), open your essay with a Main Idea Statement.
+The purpose of this opening is to present a main idea about the subject of the essay.
 Main idea statements are often used in analytical writings like character analysis or essays exploring the development of theme.

-- If you are writing an essay to your friends telling them to watch Black Mirror and you are interested in the depiction of pop culture in the Fifteen Million Merits episode, you could make a general statement about consumerism.
+- If you are analyzing the depiction of pop culture in the Fifteen Million Merits episode, you could make a general statement about consumerism.
 Something like: We are constantly under attack from advertisements and corporations that want to sell us their products.
 The gratuitous insertion of Reese’s Pieces in E.T. caused a 300% increase in sales of the candy in the months after the film was released.
 Companies put their product in our faces, and we willingly take it all in.
 The main character in Fifteen Million Merits is similarly under siege.

 BODY SENTENCES: Next, transition from the opening statement into the body sentences.
 The body sentences, sentences between the opening and the thesis, are used to clarify and narrow the subject.
 Additionally, this space should be used to introduce subtopics – the subjects that will be covered in the body paragraphs of the essay.
 This section gets more and more specific as the paragraph progresses.
 The goal is to lead into the thesis statement, to move from general idea to specific point.
 By the end of the body sentences in the introduction, the writer needs to bridge to the thesis.